 Seven acts of worship which benefit the collective and individual humanity

 1. Mercy and kindness

-Allah is the Most Merciful and He wants us to be merciful to others.
-Chapters of the Quran begin with proclamation of Allah’s mercy and kindness.
+Allah is the Most Merciful, and He wants us to be merciful to others.
+Chapters of the Quran begin with the announcement of Allah’s mercy and kindness.
 Believers are expected to show mercy and kindness to all creation, including animals and the environment.
-Being merciful to our parents, spouse, poor people, neighbors, the disabled, the orphans and the sick, are all part of worshiping God.
+Being merciful to our parents, spouse, poor people, neighbors, the disabled, the orphans, and the sick, are all part of worshiping God.

 Saying of Prophet Muhammad (peace be on him)